anoma/anoma/docs/src/explore/design/dkg.md

 The protocol to generate a new key is scheduled to begin at specific block heights, in practice this will be at the beginning of every epoch.
-In  addition to starting at the pre-determined blocks heights, if the protocol fails, all validators know to immediately start a new round of the protocol.

 It is important to note that the key being generated will be used to encrypt transactions in the epoch following the current one.
 This means that the